 If you underpay on your preliminary tax you can be charged interest.
 If you are late in paying you will be charged interest for every day or part of day you are late.
 This is why an accountant is helpful in doing a self-assessment tax return.

 How do I file a tax return?

 You can pay and file a tax return through Revenues online service (ROS).
-With ROS your tax deadline is extended to mid November.
-If you file by paper it is the 31st October.
+With ROS your self-employed tax deadline is extended to mid-November.
+If you file by paper it is the 31st of October.

 In order to successfully file and pay your tax on time each year you must have:

 2.Filed your tax return and self-assessment for the previous year

 3.Paid any balance on income tax from the previous year

 You can use an expert tax agent such as SCK group to help you through all these steps and help you to avoid any revenue penalties for inaccurate or late filings

 What is a tax agent?